InterviewMap/CS-Interview-Knowledge-Map/Browser/browser-en.md

 ## Layers

 Generally，we can treat the document flow as a single layer.
 Some special attributes also could create a new layer. **Different Layers are independent**.
-So, it is recommended to create a new layer to render some elements which changes frequently. **But it is also a bad idea to create too much layers.**
+So, it is recommended to create a new layer to render some elements which changes frequently. **But it is also a bad idea to create too many layers.**

 The following attributes usually can create a new layer: